Open-shell frozen natural orbital approach for quantum eigensolvers: Introduction

 Active space selection is an established field in quantum chemistry~\cite{stein2019autocas,lei2021icas,kaufold2023automated}, as performing many body calculations which scale as $\mathcal{O}$(N$^7$), is only feasible for small systems and basis sets.
 While occupied orbitals are well-defined across basis set representations, virtual orbitals can form a dense manifold of states above the highest occupied molecular orbital~\cite{schmidt2015valence}.
 In augmented basis sets, the virtual space contains many diffuse orbitals which form a continuum of orbital states that are close in energy, making it difficult to extract chemically relevant low-lying virtual states.
 Therefore, several methods aim at reducing the size of the valence-virtual space, to a selected active set of orbitals, while simultaneously retaining the most chemically relevant orbitals.
-For example, the optimized orbital \gls{CCSD} method yields so-called Br\"{u}ckner orbitals~\cite{sherrill1998energies,brueckner1954nuclear}, in which the correlation energy is minimized with respect to orbital variations between occupied and virtual orbitals in the active space.
-Other methods include pair \gls{NO} truncation~\cite{lowdin1955quantum,neese2009efficient1,neese2009efficient}, to recover the correlation energy in medium to large systems (\numrange{50}{100} atoms) with computational efficiency.
-Building from this, the \gls{FNO} approach~\cite{taube2005frozen,taube2008frozen} in which the \glspl{FNO} are computed as the virtual-virtual orbitals of the \gls{MP2} density matrix~\cite{landau2010frozen}.
-More recently, the AB2 (antibonding second-order perturbation) method has been proposed as an approach to constructing valence antibonding orbitals by maximizing opposite-spin \gls{MP2} pair correlation amplitudes, yielding a robust way to define molecule-adapted minimal bases~\cite{aldossary2022non}.